 In nearly any cloud (Amazon, Azure, Google), virtual instances (including VNS3) which have public IPs are actually always behind NAT!
 However this is a 1-to-1 NAT, which means all ports and protocols can be forwarded correctly to/from the virtual instance.
 Cisco engineers made the assumption that if an IPsec peer is behind a NAT, their devices should automatically flip to NAT-T. This assumption comes from the early days of NAT; in a cloud-centric world, it is no longer always a valid assumption.

 We believe that the best way to maintain stable connections between IPsec vendors is to be as declarative as possible for all connection parameters, matching them up exactly.
 Some networking teams make the decision that they explicitly wish to use Native IPsec.
 For various reasons (and Checkpoint exceptions aside), Cohesive recommends against this.
 We tell customers use NAT-T unless they absolutely cannot.
 That said, either connection type will work so long as there is no autodetect or flipping behavior.

 All that to say, here are the details on how to "declaratively" configure a Cisco ASA (ASR/ISR have similar settings) to use either NAT-T or Native IPsec.

-There are two places where NAT-T can be configured; the first (set in IKE Parameters) is a system-wide setting, and the second (set on the Crypto Map) applies to a specific connection.
+There are two places where NAT-T can be configured; the first (located in IKE Parameters) is a system-wide setting to allow NAT-T, and the second (located in Crypto Maps) applies to a specific connection.